Equity, Diversity, Inclusion and Accessibility (EDIA) Initiatives

 - Enhance Faculty Capacity to Continuously Seek and Include Multiple Divergent Voices in Curricular Content and Pedagogical Practices

-The Daniels Faculty already has resources in place to advance anti-colonial, Indigenous-centred and anti-racist pedagogical practices through their more traditional course delivery methods.
-However, design studios, laboratories and fieldwork still […]
+Anticolonial Curriculum and Pedagogy Project Aspirations Noting that the Daniels Faculty already has resources in place to advance anti-colonial, Indigenous-centred and anti-racist pedagogical practices through their more traditional course delivery […]

 -